Drug information provided by: Micromedex

 In case of emergency—There may be a time when you need emergency help for a problem caused by your diabetes.
 You need to be prepared for these emergencies.
 It is a good idea to wear a medical identification (ID) bracelet or neck chain at all times.
 Also, carry an ID card in your wallet or purse that says you have diabetes and a list of all of your medicines.

 Too much Cycloset® can cause low blood sugar (hypoglycemia) when it is used under certain conditions.
 Symptoms of low blood sugar must be treated before they lead to unconsciousness (passing out).
-Different people may feel different symptoms of low blood sugar.
-It is important that you learn which symptoms of low blood sugar you usually have so that you can treat it quickly and call someone on your health care team right away when you need advice.
+People may feel different symptoms of low blood sugar.
+It is important that you learn which symptoms of low blood sugar you usually have so you can treat it quickly.
+Talk to your doctor about the best way to treat low blood sugar.